thaydan/ocp7/README.md

 ## Get a Bearer Token
 To access the API, you need to be identified.
 To do this, you must include an access token in each of the requests you make.

-To generate a bearer token, send a request with json content to /api/login_check
+To generate a bearer token, send a request with your login details in JSON format to /api/login_check

-Example :
+Example of request body (JSON format):
 {
 &nbsp;&nbsp;&nbsp;&nbsp;"username":"your_login",
 &nbsp;&nbsp;&nbsp;&nbsp;"password":"your_password"